What is project cost control?

 Good cost control must include: cost estimating, cost accounting, project cash flow, company cash flow, direct labor costing, and other tactics such as incentives, penalties, and profit-sharing.

 Project cost control with earned value analysis

 At Anderson, we have found great success using Earned Value Analysis for project cost control.
-Earned Value Analysis is a standard and often required techniques used in the engineering and construction fields for analyzing project cost.
-Earned value analysis has three main components: planned value, earned value, and actual cost.
+Earned Value Analysis is a standard and often required technique used in the engineering and construction fields for analyzing project cost.
+Earned value analysis has three main components: planned value earned value, and actual cost.
 Using earned value analysis and the planned value, earned value, and actual cost, you can quickly know the status of your project and identify any required corrective actions.